4JX/L5P-Keyboard-RGB/README.md

 ## Usage

-**ℹ️ Note**

-If you are using the program on Linux, you'll need to run the program as root.
+- **Note**: If you are using the program on Linux, you'll need to run the program as root.

 ### With GUI